Yatuta Chisiza

 Yatuta Chisiza (born 1926 – died October 1967, near Blantyre, Malawi) was a Malawi minister of home affairs who led a brief guerrilla incursion into the country in October 1967.
+He is considered one of the most important figures in pre and post colonial politics in Malawi.

 He entered Mwanza district from Tanzania with nine others.
 In the following clash with security forces on 9 October 1967 he and two other members of insurgent forces were killed, five captured, others fleeing.

 Early years

 Chisiza was born in the Karonga district of northern Malawi (then Nyasaland) in 1926, to Kaluli Chisiza, a Group Village Headman.
 He was educated at Uliwa Junior Primary School and at the mission school at Livingstonia.
 He subsequently worked as an Assistant Inspector of Police in Tanzania (then Tanganyika) and returned to Malawi in 1958.
 For a short time he, together with his brother Dunduzu Chisiza, attempted to go in business operating a butcher's shop in Blantyre market, but this venture soon failed.

 Nyasaland Independence Movement

 After the historic Nyasaland African Congress convention in January 1959, he was appointed as bodyguard to Hastings Kamuzu Banda, who later became the first premier of Malawi.
 He was arrested along with hundreds of others (including his brother) in the dawn raids of Operation Sunrise on 3 March 1959, when the colonial administration declared a state of emergency in Nyasaland.
 In 1960 he was named as Secretary General of the MCP under Banda's presidency.
 He was imprisoned in Khami Prison near Bulawayo, Southern Rhodesia.
 He was released, some months after Banda, in September 1960.